Recruiting Seton Hall Law Students and Alumni

 Non-Discrimination Policy

-Seton Hall University, which includes Seton Hall University School of Law, has long been committed to a policy against discrimination in its admissions, financial aid, educational, extra-curricular, athletic or other programs or activities, or in any phase of its employment practices.
-The University does not discriminate consistent with the law against individuals on the basis of sex, age, gender, race, color, religion, national origin, affectional or sexual orientation, gender identity and expression, and other legally protected categories.
-In addition to complying with all applicable federal and state laws regarding such conduct, the Law School subscribes to the University’s policies condemning discrimination and harassment, especially the University Policy Against Sexual Harassment and the University Racial and Ethnic Discrimination Policy.
+Seton Hall University, which includes Seton Hall University School of Law, has long been committed to a policy against discrimination in its admissions, financial aid, educational, extra-curricular, athletic and/or other programs or activities, or in any aspect of its employment practices.
+The University does not discriminate on the basis of age, sex, gender, disability and/or handicap, race (including traits historically associated with race such as hair texture, hair type, and protective hairstyles), creed, color, religion, national origin, nationality, ancestry, affectional or sexual orientation, gender identity or expression, pregnancy, breastfeeding, veteran status, marital status,domestic partnership or civil union status, status as a domestic violence victim, arrest status, AIDS and/or HIV status, atypical hereditary cellular or blood trait, liability for service in the Armed Forces of the United States,genetic information, the refusal to submit to genetic testing, the refusal to make available the results of a genetic test, or membership in any other class protected by state or federal laws, now or in the future.
+In addition to complying with all applicable federal and state laws regarding such conduct, the Law School subscribes to the University’s policies condemning discrimination, harassment, and retaliation